Vicki Gunvalson Teases New Project After Being Demoted On ‘RHOC,’ Follows In Peter Madrigal’s Footsteps

 In her own statement to PR Newswire, Gunvalson said she is thrilled to be launching her very first online game with Celebrity Slots and noted that the app would become available in the upcoming months.

-To see more of Gunvalson and her co-stars, tune into The Real Housewives of Orange County Season 14 on Tuesday nights at 9 p.m. on Bravo TV.
+To see more of Gunvalson and her co-stars, tune in to The Real Housewives of Orange County Season 14 on Tuesday nights at 9 p.m. on Bravo TV.